HOME ACTIVITIES TOURS OUR GUIDES ABOUT NZAS NEW ZEALAND CONTACT BOOKINGS SITE MAP

 Course Objectives

 For several years the Snow Safety Institute has run a variety of courses at various levels in skills for alpine recreation.
 These courses have usually taken place over a weekend.
 Often participants have chosen to do more than one course in a season to develop their skills.
-We believe that putting together Winter Survival and Snowcaving, Avalanche Awareness, Risk Management, Ropes Knots and Anchors, Introduction and a more Advanced level of Alpine Climbing participants are offered the opportunity of a directed and sustained development of key skills.
+We believe that putting together Winter Survival and Snowcaving, Avalanche Awareness, Risk Management, Ropes Knots and Anchors, Introduction and a more Advanced level of Alpine Climbing; participants are offered the opportunity of a directed and sustained development of key skills.

 The time scale also allows for more appropriate use of the prevailing conditions to best facilitate learning.
 For example there will be a far better chance for good cramponing conditions to develop good technique, and not be stuck with the impossible task on a given week end to learn about crampons in a foot of new snow.